RE Exam KwaZulu Natal

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are vital as they specify the material of the exams, in that they seek to describe what the examination questions will be testing.
-All examination questions are based upon the material as set out and in addition the Preparation Guides draw up exactly where you can discover the relevant info in the legislation.
+The Preparation Guides are vital as they stipulate the content of the examinations, because they seek to describe what the examination questions will be testing.
+All examination questions are based on the content as set out and in addition the Preparation Guides map out precisely where you can find the pertinent details in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-Every question in the question bank for all the regulatory examinations is based on the “qualifying criteria” (or the knowledge column) as discussed.
-The questions must be linked to these knowledge requirements otherwise it may not be included in the examination as an examination question.
+Every question in the question bank for all the regulatory examinations is based upon the “qualifying criteria” (or the knowledge column) as discussed.
+The questions must be linked to these knowledge requirements otherwise it might not be included in the examination as an examination question.

-One can not expect to be checked on legislation without having actually read the legislation.
-By checking out the legislation you will get utilized to the definitions, terms and the manner in which the legislation is prepared.
-Reading the legislation will assist you to interpret the questions properly.
+It is essential to check out the actual legislation.
+One can not anticipate to be tested on legislation without having actually checked out the legislation.
+By checking out the legislation you will get utilized to the meanings, terms and the way in which the legislation is prepared.
+Please be advised that the same terminology and method is utilized in the examination questions.
+The questions must be technically appropriate because the appropriate legal terms should be utilized at all times.
+Checking out the legislation will help you to interpret the questions properly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.